nheske/mathematics-of-poker/README.md

 This project implements various game-theoretic models and toy games discussed in "The Mathematics of Poker", and provides practical Python implementations for educational and research purposes.

-I have incorporated Counterfactual Regret Minimization algorithms as an alternative means of solving the various toy games from the book.
+I have incorporated the solver method of Counterfactual Regret Minimization algorithms as an alternative means of determining optimal play for the various toy games from the book.

 **Counterfactual Regret Minimization (CFR)**
 A self-play algorithm that finds near-optimal strategies by repeatedly playing the game against itself.